Philippine–American War: Aguinaldo's exile and return

 By late 1897, after a succession of defeats for the revolutionary forces, the Spanish had regained control over most of rebel territory.
 Aguinaldo and Spanish Governor-General Fernando Primo de Rivera entered into armistice negotiations while Spanish forces surrounded Aguinaldo's hideout and base in Biak-na-Bato in Bulacan province.
 On December 14, 1897, an agreement was reached in which the Spanish colonial government would pay Aguinaldo $MXN800,000 (Note: The Mexican dollar at the time was worth about 50 US cents, equivalent to about $ today.
 The peso fuerte and the Mexican dollar were interchangeable at par.) in three installments if Aguinaldo went into exile outside the Philippines.

 Aguinaldo and 25 of his closest associates left their headquarters at Biak-na-Bato and made their way to Hong Kong, in accord with the agreement.
-Before his departure, Aguinaldo publically denounced the revolution and exhorted rebel combatants to disarm, and declared those who continued hostilities to be bandits.
+Before his departure, Aguinaldo publicly denounced the revolution and exhorted rebel combatants to disarm, and declared those who continued hostilities to be bandits.
 In private, however, Aguinaldo had planned to use the truce money to fund a re-initiation of the revolution, and some revolutionaries continued armed resistance against the Spanish colonial government.

 On April 22, 1898, the exiled Aguinaldo privately met in Singapore with United States Consul E. Spencer Pratt.
 Pratt was later severely rebuked for having met with Aguinaldo and told, "Your action was unauthorized and can not be approved", but the meeting convinced Aguinaldo to return to the Philippines and reclaim leadership of the revolution.
 Aguinaldo and Pratt each offered contradictory accounts of the meeting.

 Aguinaldo returned to Hong Kong and was transported by the Americans to Cavite, arriving on May 19, marking the resumption of the Revolution and commencing a succession of victories that prompted him to order the Philippine Declaration of Independence.
-The revolution was governed by a Dictatorial Government, but about a month later, this temporary dictatorship was replaced with a Revolutionary Government that appointed Aguinaldo as President.
+The revolution was governed by a Dictatorial Government, but about a month later, this temporary dictatorship was replaced with a Revolutionary Government that appointed Aguinaldo as president.
 Less than three months after his return, the Philippine Revolutionary Army liberated and established civil government over nearly all the Philippines Islands with the exception of Manila, which was surrounded by revolutionary forces some 12,000 strong.